Computer Science (CS)

 Prerequisite(s): CS326.

 This course provides students with an opportunity to participate in an independent research project under the guidance of a faculty member.
 This may be a historical approach to a known problem or an original approach to a problem arising from coursework.
-Students may register and receive 1 to 4 credits more than once; may not exceed a total of 8 credits.
+Students may register and receive 1 to 4 credits more than once; students may not exceed a total of 6 credits toward the major.

 Students have the opportunity to work in an industrial, nonprofit, or advanced academic research atmosphere.
 Credit will be determined by the length of the experience, with a minimum of 40 hours per credit.
 Course will be graded as Pass/Fail.
 Students may register and receive 1 to 4 credits more than once; may not exceed a total of 8 credits.